How to Argue without Being Mean

 You’ve been playing basketball with your friends.
 After about an hour, Sandy grabs the ball and won’t give it back.
 She wants to go home and play video games.
 You want to keep playing, as do the other friends.
 You want to call her mean for taking the ball.

 Instead, think.
+At that moment you don’t want to be nice.
 Put your hands on your hips and take a few steps, counting to ten.
 This gives you time to cool off (point 1).

 Now, go back to Sandy and ask her why she wants to play video games rather than basketball (point 2).